The subject of buying erectile dysfunction pills online is one which has been subject to controversy on a continuing basis ever since the late 90's.

 Some people who have been with the same GP for a number of years may also feel more at ease having their case assessed by a familiar person.

-The generic form of Viagra can be obtained on the NHS, in restricted amounts of 4 tablets per month, but only men with certain medical conditions qualify for this.
+The generic form of Viagra can be obtained on the NHS, in restricted amounts of 4 tablets per month, but only men with certain medical conditions qualify for free treatment.